-Mr Ivan Radebe is the Managing Director of Ketlaphela Pharmaceuticals SOC Ltd and serves as an executive director on the board of directors.
-He is a member of the Engineering Council of South Africa (ECSA) and the Institute of Directors in Southern Africa (IoDSA).
+Mr Ivan Radebe serves as the Executive Chairperson of the Board of Directors for Ketlaphela Pharmaceuticals SOC LTD. He is a member of the Engineering Council of South Africa (ECSA) and the Institute of Directors in Southern Africa (IoDSA).
 He is an internationally trained and experienced executive with expertise in Asset Maintenance & Management, Infrastructure Project Development, Sales & Marketing, Operations & Strategic Leadership.
 He previously worked for PetroSA, National Department of Public Works, General Electric, Eskom and NTP Europe in Belgium.
 He has Masters in Strategy and Project Management from Université Paris 1 Panthéon-Sorbonne, a B-Eng(Honors)- Electrical/Electronics from the University Teknologi PETRONAS, National Diploma in Electrical Engineering from Vaal University of Technology, MDP from UNISA and EDP from University of Stellenbosch Business School.

 Ms Letsoalo served as NTP Group Executive: Strategy & Risk Management for 6 months prior to joining AEC-Amersham.
 She was Executive Manager: Stakeholder Relations, Risk Management & IT at NTP Radioisotopes SOC Ltd, from 2012 to 2014.
 She previously managed the radiopharmaceuticals division in which Tc-99m generators, I-131 products, sterile cold kits and Fluorodeoxyglucose (FDG), are manufactured.
 Ms Letsoalo has extensive radioisotope production experience which spans between 1999 and 2011.